 The configuration of the User Equipment may be the only area where the using organization can make changes from a standard commercial device.
 In order to provide additional protection to the User Equipment, some applications and services must be allowed to be removed, a monitoring service must be able to run, and physical/logical tamper detection measures must be added.
+Certain applications and parts of the operating system can be security hardened.

-This hardening may be achieved during provisioning, and must be achieved before the User Equipment is provided to a user.
-In initial deployments, any changes to the device can only be accomplished by re-provisioning the device.
+This security hardening must be achieved before the User Equipment is provided to a user.
+In initial deployments, any configuration changes to the device can only be accomplished by re-provisioning the device.
 By design, in this version of the Capability Package there is no mechanism to make changes to any components that are monitored or hardened.

-- Certain applications and parts of the operating system can be security hardened.
-As part of the provisioning process, unwanted applications are removed, and unnecessary services are disabled. - If the Device Monitoring capability is not already part of the User Equipment or its Operating System, it will have to be added. - The User Equipment must allow the using organization the ability to place tamper-indicating seals on key items, such as the batteries and screw heads.
+The User Equipment must allow the using organization the ability to place tamper-indicating seals on key items, such as the batteries and screw heads.
 Any removable memory must have the possibility to be glued or otherwise permanently affixed into the User Equipment to prevent its removal or replacement.
-Anti-tamper measures do not have to prevent tampering, but should make any attempt to tamper with User Equipment evident to a user. - Operating System updates are usually delivered to commercial smartphones using the carrier OTA update process or via direct data connection to the Operating System vendor.
+Anti-tamper measures do not have to prevent tampering, but should make any attempt to tamper with User Equipment evident to a user.

+Operating system updates are usually delivered to commercial smartphones using the carrier OTA update process or via direct data connection to the operating system vendor.
 Since Enterprise Mobility does not allow these connections, initial deployments will not have remote software update capabilities for applications or the operating system, and these updates can only be done by re-provisioning the User Equipment.
-Device Management Services that can securely deploy signed updates to the User Equipment within the VPN tunnel from the Enterprise Mobility Infrastructure will be needed to securely and remotely update software.
+Device Management Services that can securely deploy signed updates to the User

+Equipment within the VPN tunnel from the Enterprise Mobility Infrastructure will be needed to securely and remotely update software.